ukhsa-collaboration/UKPID/README.md

 You can use `docker-compose run npm npm run lint:js` to run ESLint, `docker-compose run npm npm run lint:style` to run Stylelint, or `docker-compose run npm npm run lint` to run both along with a Prettier check.

+#### Markdown Notifications
+Indentation can break the Markdown formatting of notification views.
+You should ensure that you do not reformat these particular blade files.

+### Writing content
+There'll be times when you need to write user-facing messages such as status and error messages.
+Follow the spirit of the [NHS's content style](https://service-manual.nhs.uk/content/how-we-write) when doing this.
+Keep it clear and concise.
+Use punctuation and a spell checker.

 ### Review process